Director

 Anjali Patel

-Anjali is an undergraduate student at the University of Illinois at Urbana-Champaign, and she is studying Interdisciplinary Health Sciences on the Pre-Medicine track.
-She is interested in doing research that allows her to learn more about women’s physical and mental health, especially dealing with maternal health and different health disparities that minority women face.
-During her free time, Anjali likes to spend time with friends and family, as well as trying new things and going to new places.
+Anjali is an undergraduate student at the University of Illinois at Urbana-Champaign, and she is studying Interdisciplinary Health Sciences with a concentration in Health and Diversity on the Pre-Medicine track.
+She is interested in doing research to learn more about women’s physical and mental health, especially dealing with maternal health and different health disparities that minority women face.